-He who aspires to a solution of the mystery may wear out his brain in the struggle, as Philetas worked himself to death in a vain attempt to solve the celebrated "Pseudomenos," the paradox of the

-Stoics; or, like the gloomy students of the German school, he might conclude his researches with a question like this rhapsody-unanswerable.
+He who aspires to a solution of the mystery may wear out his brain in the struggle, as Philetas worked himself to death in a vain attempt to solve the celebrated "Pseudomenos," the paradox of the Stoics; or, like the gloomy students of the German school, he might conclude his researches with a question like this rhapsody-unanswerable.

-"But thou, my spirit, thou that knowest this, that speakest to thyself, what art thou ? what wast thou ere this clay coat was cut for thee ? and what wilt thou be when this rain-coat, this sleeping-frock, fall off thee like a garment torn to pieces ?
-Whence comest thou ? where goest thou ?
+"But thou, my spirit, thou that knowest this, that speakest to thyself, what art thou? what wast thou ere this clay coat was cut for thee? and what wilt thou be when this rain-coat, this sleeping-frock, fall off thee like a garment torn to pieces?
+Whence comest thou? where goest thou?
 Ah! where from and to, where darkness is before and behind thee?
 Oh ye unclothed, ye naked spirits, hear this soliloquy, this soul-speech.
 Know ye that ye be?
 Know ye that ye were, that ye are as we are or otherwise, in eternity?
 Do ye work within us when a holy thrilling darts through us like lightning, where not the skin trembles, but the soul within us?
-Tell us, oh tell us, what, then, is death ?"
+Tell us, oh tell us, what, then, is death?"

-Now, if we reflect on the psychology of the Greeks, can we discern their distinctions of vovç, $\pi v v v \mu a$ , $\psi v \chi \eta$ , $\sigma \omega \mu a$ , of soul or spirit-of spiritual body, or of idol and of earthly body; or of $\vartheta v \mu o c$ , $\psi v \chi \eta$ , and vovc, $\psi v \chi \eta$ , and so forth?
+Now, if we reflect on the psychology of the Greeks, can we discern their distinctions of $vov\varsigma$ , $\pi v \varepsilon v \mu a$ , $\psi v \chi \eta$ , $\sigma \omega \mu a$ , of soul or spirit-of spiritual body, or of idol and of earthly body; or of $\vartheta v \mu o\varsigma$ , $\psi v \chi \eta$ , and vov $\varsigma$ , $\psi v \chi \eta$ , and so forth ?

-This fine distinction may be reduced to one simple proposition : that soul and mind are the same, under different combinations : mind is soul evinced through the medium of the brain ; soul is mind emancipated from matter.
-This principle, if established, might associate the anomalies of many sophists; the existence of two minds, the sensitive and intellectual, taught by the Alexandrian philoeophers, or the tenets of Bishop Horsloy, the sensitive mon before the Humane Society, the the life of intellect from animal life; or reconcile the abstract reasoning of most ophy with the pure but misdirected on the theological critic.
+This fine distinction may be reduced to one simple proposition: that soul and mind are the same, under different combinations: mind is soul evinced through the medium of the brain; soul is mind emancipated from matter.
+This principle, if established, might associate the anomalies of many sophists; the existence of two minds, the sensitive and intellectual, taught by the Alexandrian philosophers, or the tenets of Bishop Horsley, in his sermon before the Humane Society, the separation of the life of intellect from animal life; and it might reconcile the abstract reasoning of medical philosophy with the pure but misdirected arguments of the theological critic.